In a Nutshell:

 Since this is the first choice you have to make, let’s talk about the dimensions of the various seat sizes on offer.
 In order, they are:

 Note that there are some slight variations from this based on the controls you order with your chair.
-Also, note that one of the options you’ll get to pick later is the option to have a chair with an adjustable seat depth.
+Also, note that one of the options you’ll get to pick later is a chair with an adjustable seat depth.
 This will add a bit to the price of your chair, but it does make it more versatile if multiple people in your home will be using it.

-There are just two options here, black or white, and while the white framed chair has a striking appearance, it’s also a bit more expensive, so the question becomes how much that’s actually worth to you.
+There are just two options here, black or white, and while the white framed chair has a striking appearance, it’s also a bit more expensive, so the question becomes how much that’s worth to you.
 Either way, make your selection, and it’s on to the next decision!

-The first choice gives you a basic seat height adjustment with a 4.8” height range on offer and a three-position back lock adjustment.
+The first choice offers a basic seat height adjustment, with a 4.8” height range and a three-position back lock adjustment.
 Those are the basics that most people are looking for in an office chair.

 After that, you’ll be asked about the armrests, and here, you’ve got some interesting choices.
-You can either select an armless chair, black arms with 8-way adjustability, polished arms with 8-way adjustability, or a chair with rollback arms.
+You can select an armless chair, black arms with 8-way adjustability, polished arms with 8-way adjustability, or a chair with rollback arms.

 The armless variant is the standard and won’t add to the price of the chair.
 Everything else will, but if you’re going to spend extra on any one thing, spend it on the arms.

-You can adjust them for height, width, and angle and move them backward and forwards—it’s amazing.
+You can adjust them for height, width, and angle and move them backward and forward—it’s amazing.
 The Genie offers one of the most highly configurable armrests in the office chair industry, and we absolutely recommend getting this add-on.
 Totally worth it, in our view, but at the end of the day, you know your needs better than we do!

 After you’ve decided whether or not you want lumbar support, you’ll be asked a small but aesthetically important detail about the stitch pattern for the seat.
 You can either order your seat with visible stitching or seamless.